| |

 Most of them were originally farmhouses, but ranged from very basic to more highly-decorated and polished, and they are set up so that visitors can see how each room was used.
 A small hearth set into the floor in the middle of each living space offered warmth, and the museum keeps some wood burning in each home so that we can more clearly imagine how the home must have smelled.

-a typical open hearth in the middle of a room
+A typical open hearth in the middle of a room.

 The ceilings are generally low, except on upper floors, and most of the floors are made of polished wood planks, sometimes covered with tatami mats, sometimes bare.
 As is traditional to this day in Japan, I was expected to take off my shoes on entering each house.
 In this Takayama museum, I was happy to do so: the old wood I walked on seemed to have personality of its own.
 I felt the patina with my bare feet, felt the boards that bent under my weight, and heard them creaking with age.